equant/wanikani_sentences/README.md

 * Tracks progress and review history in localStorage (progress tracking isn’t utilized in any way at this point).
 * This is not an SRS tool, it's just a reading WaniKani sentences review tool.

-No server or install needed — just open the file in a browser.
+Just open the HTML file in a browser...

 # How to Use/Install?